 - Fill a spider ladle or skimmer ladle with the pieces of dough and then using the ladle gently lower it into the hot oil.

-- Fry until golden brown for about 1 1/2 to 2 minutes, then transfer onto a paper lined tray to drain.
+- Fry until golden brown for about 1 1/2 to 2 minutes, then transfer onto a paper towel lined tray to drain.

 - Repeat with the remaining pieces of dough.
 I fried the tiny balls in 3 batches)